tr3kl0v/stop-sauron/README.md

 3. McAfee

-## USE AT OWN RISK

 ## Usage
+Use at your own risk, but now I'm using it quite often.
-Make the script executable
+Make the script executable:
 ```
 $ chmod +x ./stop-sauron.sh
 ```
-Run the script as sudo
+Run stop Sauron as sudo:
 ```
 $ sudo ./stop-sauron.sh
 ```